This document covers frequently asked questions related to TAM.

 It sends it back to the person who created it and they can then make changes and resubmit.
 The Job Opening will remain in "Denied" status until it is resubmitted.

-This gives the person access to the system with a specific security role or entitlement through OIM (Oracle Identity Manager).
+This gives the person access to the system with a specific security role through HRS.
 Individuals must be given a role in advance to be able to access a job opening.

 Not all campuses use the separate 7-digit project code in their funding strings.
 For those campuses who use this code, we recommend adding it in the first line of the Essential Justification box which is located right below the funding information.